THE MANIFESTATION OF CHRIST

 The increase of the “coming” of the Lord Jesus to His saints as we approach the Day of the Lord.

-“He shall come unto us.”
+“He will come to us.”

 The extent to which the appearing of the Lord to the nations will be in and through His saints rather than as an Individual to them.
 How else would the unsaved be able to behold the Lord Jesus or relate to Him?
 Even the Apostle John “fell at his feet as dead.”